from small one page howto to huge articles all in one place

 Idle

-A program running with idle io priority will only get disk time when no other program has asked for disk io for a defined grace period.
-The impact of idle io processes on normal system activity should be zero.
+A program running with idle I/O priority will only get disk time when no other program has asked for disk I/O for a defined grace period.
+The impact of an idle I/O process on normal system activity should be zero.
 This scheduling class does not take a priority argument.
 Presently, this scheduling class is permitted for an ordinary user (since kernel 2.6.25).

-This is the effective scheduling class for any process that has not asked for a specific io priority.
-This class takes a priority argument from 0-7, with lower number being higher priority.
-Programs running at the same best effort priority are served in a round-robin fashion.
+This is the effective scheduling class for any process that has not asked for a specific I/O priority.
+This class takes a priority argument from 0-7, with a lower number being higher priority.
+Programs running at the same best-effort priority are served in a round-robin fashion.

-For kernels after 2.6.26 with CFQ io scheduler a process that has not asked for an io priority inherits CPU scheduling class.
-The io priority is derived from the cpu nice level of the process (same as before kernel 2.6.26).
+For kernels after 2.6.26 with the CFQ I/O scheduler, a process that has not asked for an I/O priority inherits its CPU scheduling class.
+The I/O priority is derived from the CPU nice level of the process (same as before kernel 2.6.26).

 OPTIONS

-The scheduling class.
-0 for none, 1 for real time, 2 for best-effort, 3 for idle.
+Specify the name or number of the scheduling class to use; 0 for none, 1 for realtime, 2 for best-effort, 3 for idle.

-The scheduling class data.
-This defines the class data, if the class accepts an argument.
-For real time and best-effort, 0-7 is valid data.
+Specify the scheduling class data.
+This only has an effect if the class accepts an argument.
+For realtime and best-effort, 0-7 are valid data (priority levels), and 0 represents the highest priority level.

-Ignore failure to set requested priority.
-If COMMAND or PID(s) is specified, run it even in case it was not possible to set desired scheduling priority, what can happen due to insufficient privilegies or old kernel version.
+Ignore failure to set the requested priority.
+If command was specified, run it even in case it was not possible to set the desired scheduling priority, which can happen due to insufficient privileges or an old kernel version.

 EXAMPLES